ws-kj/Sci21/README.md

 # Neurassist
-Using brainwaves and AR to enable those with physical disabilities gain more autonomy
+Using eye-tracking, computer vision, and AR to enable the paralyzed and disabled to live with more autonomy.